erikvanoosten/metrics-scala/docs/Manual.md

 ## Gauges

 A gauge is the simplest metric type.
-It just returns a value.
+It only returns a value.
 If, for example, your application has a value which is maintained by a third-party library, you can easily expose it by registering a Gauge instance which returns that value:

 ```scala